chili-publish/grafx-documentation/docs/release-notes/index.md

 - Template designers can now make [Collections](/CHILI-GraFx/concepts/template-management/#template-collection)
 - Template designers can [manage templates](/CHILI-GraFx/guides/manage-collections/) in collections
 - End-users can [create Projects](/CHILI-GraFx/concepts/template-management/#end-user) from Templates in a collection.
+- Subscription Admins can now [create Integrations](/CHILI-GraFx/guides/integrations/) to allow external application to connect to CHILI GraFx

 ## June 28, 2023 - CHILI GraFx